thearn/simple-cython-example/README.md

 simple-cython-example
 =======================
 A small template project that shows how to wrap C/C++ code into python using Cython, and build the extensions into an installable module.

 A `.pyx` file is included that implements a few wrapped C functions which can accept and return standard python data types and numpy ndarrays.
+These are compiled, wrapped, and integrated into the module using a standard `setup.py` script.

 In addition to concrete examples of cython syntax, this repo also illustrates a working project structure with a working setup.py configuration (using setuptools) for Python projects with C extension modules, and unit test (with a working Travis-CI config).